 Let's look at a specific example of why you should never try to predict the value of your car accident claim:

 - Driver A is a young pregnant female with no pre-existing medical conditions.
 She has been involved in a rear-end car accident collision.
 She was taken by ambulance to the hospital for examination of back and neck pain.
 The doctors diagnose her with whiplash and prescribe her a course of treatment that is consistent with the needs of her pregnancy.
 She completes treatment and is released soon after.

 - Driver B is a middle-aged male with prior back surgery.
 He has also been involved in a rear-end style car accident collision and is experiencing neck and back pain.
 He was not able to visit a doctor until two weeks after the crash due to fear of missing work and losing his job.
 When he is able to visit the doctor, he is diagnosed with whiplash and is prescribed a course of physical therapy.
 He is released soon after.

-And to make the accident as similar as possible, let's suppose that Driver A and Driver B's rear-end collision occurred on the same stretch of a major interstate, such as Indiana's I-65, and they happened on the same day.
+And to make the accident as similar as possible, let's suppose that Driver A and Driver B's rear-end collision occurred on the same stretch of a major interstate, and they happened on the same day.
 Let's also assume the vehicles that struck A & B were traveling at the same speed at the time of impact.
 Weather conditions were the same for both accidents, and both A & B and the adverse drivers have the same insurance companies, etc.